-Neuro-urology deals with the diagnosis and treatment of urological conditions that result due to damage, disorders or diseases of a neurological nature, or when the normal functioning of the brain is affected.
+Neuro-Urology deals with the diagnosis and treatment of urological conditions that result due to damage, disorders or diseases of a neurological nature or when the normal functioning of the brain is affected.

-This process of passing of urine should be free, without the need to strain, and should empty the bladder fully each time urination takes place.
+The act of passing urine is completely voluntary, except in infants and small children who have the automatic and involuntary passing of urine.
+Urination is initiated when a person wants to pass urine and can be controlled if the process of passing urine should be free, without the need to strain and should empty the bladder fully each time urination takes place.
 When the bladder keeps filling, the sphincters tighten and prevent the leakage of urine.
 When the bladder contracts to empty, the sphincters open to let urine out.

 These work in an extremely coordinated manner.
 Any condition other than this – such as an involuntary leakage of urine or any difficulty experienced in urination – is abnormal, and needs evaluation.

 The passing of urine, or the control of urination, is regulated by the central nervous system.
-Messages from the brain are sent through the spinal cord, and the lumbar and sacral nerves, to the bladder and the sphincters.
+Messages from the brain are sent through the spinal cord and the lumbar and sacral nerves, to the bladder and the sphincters.

-This control is lost if the spinal cord or its nerves are damaged, or the normal functioning of the brain itself is affected.
+This control is lost if the spinal cord or its nerves are damaged or the normal functioning of the brain itself is affected.
 The bladder may then lose sensation and fail to empty.
 Or it may overwork – the sphincter may or may not open appropriately.